Red X iconGreen tick iconYellow tick icon

 After graduating from the University of Otago in 2015, Yasmin worked as a Judge’s Clerk for Justice Matthew Palmer in the Auckland High Court.
 Between 2018 and 2023, Yasmin was a Crown Prosecutor at the Office of the Crown Solicitor for Manukau (Kayes Fletcher Walker).
 Yasmin has appeared as lead counsel for the Crown in trials in the District Court, and as junior counsel in homicide trials in the High Court and appeals before the Court of Appeal.
 Yasmin also developed specialised experience in Youth Court matters.

 In 2022 Yasmin completed a full-immersion course in te reo Māori at Te Wānanga o Raukawa (Heke Reo Māori).
-That year, she was also Co-Editor-in-Chief of Te Aho Kawe Kaupapa Ture a Ngā Wāhine | the New Zealand’ Women’s Law Journal.
+That year, she was also Co-Editor-in-Chief of Te Aho Kawe Kaupapa Ture a Ngā Wāhine | the New Zealand Women’s Law Journal.

 Publications

-Olsen, Y. (2024).
-Practical guidance for engaging with tikanga Māori.
-New Zealand Law Journal, (11), 388-392.
+Olsen, Y. (2025).
+100 years of youth justice in Aotearoa New Zealand.
+New Zealand Law Journal, (11), 373-377.
 Journal - Research Article

 Back to top